 A gentle-on-the-stomach snack is banana slices with almond butter on whole grain toast.
-"Bananas are easy on the stomach and help you restore normal bowel function because they contain a natural ingredient called pectin," explains Albers.
-Discover the 21 Amazing Things That Happen to Your Body When You Eat Bananas!
+“Bananas are easy on the stomach and help you restore normal bowel function because they contain a natural ingredient called pectin,” explains Albers.
+Discover the benefits of bananas!

 “Soothing your stomach can be as simple as drinking a glass of milk, which contains calcium,” explains Albers.
 “It will help balance your stomach’s pH level.”

 Add lemon and cinnamon to tea, oatmeal, water, or any other foods that are lighter on your stomach.
 “Lemon and cinnamon are great ingredients that contain antioxidants that help support the mucous layer in the stomach and small intestine that can be the cause of aches if you have an ulcer,” explains Ken Immer, CCHE and President & Chief Culinary Officer of Culinary Health Solutions.